 Are you and a group of fellow students excited about testing a new idea or exploring a compelling research question?
 Do you want to extend work that you started through a course, extra-curricular activity, or Bass Connections, DukeEngage, Data+ or Story+ project?

-Bass Connections and the Undergraduate Research Support Office are pleased to introduce a new research grant available for students involved in collaborative team-based research projects.
+Bass Connections and the Undergraduate Research Support Office are pleased to support this research grant program for students involved in collaborative team-based research projects.
 This research award will provide funds of up to $5,000 to support collaborative research projects involving two or more students.
-Calls for proposals will be issued in January of each year and funds will be awarded for a period of one year.
-Five to eight awards will be issued each year.
+Funds will be awarded for a period of one year, and five to eight awards will be issued each year.

 Projects can address a broad range of research topics and result in an array of research outputs, from traditional theses, research papers and conference presentations to prototypes, exhibits, websites and media campaigns, data sets and apps, performances, and more!

-We are now accepting proposals for 2022-2023.
-All proposals must be submitted through the online proposal form by March 5, 2022 at 5:00 p.m.
+Applications for 2023-2024 are currently closed.
 You may work directly within the online form and save and return to the form as you work.
 You may also preview the proposal questions and draft your responses using the following Word template.